very-amused/argon2-wasm/README.md

   throw new Error(`failed to run argon2i: code ${result.code}`)
 }

-// 8.
+// 7.
 The hash result will be stored in the body property of the result console.log(`hash result: ${base64.encode(result.body)}`)

-// 9.
-Terminate the worker thread (this will also free resources associated with the wasm instance) worker.terminate()
+// 8.
+Terminate the worker thread (this will also free resources associated with the wasm instance) argon2.terminate()
 ```